FiratDede/Wordpress-Ajax-Like-Button-Plugin/README.md

  11) You will get an output like that: <br>
 <img src="images/Ekran Görüntüsü (11).png"> <br>
 Note= Here the widget is shown inside a black rectangle.<br>
 Note= For liking a post you have to login.
-Otherwise, when you like a post, you get a warning.